 13-year-old boy, super avid reader.
 Reads (I think?) above his grade level & probably way more than most 13-year-old boys!

 He loved I am #4 and the power of Six as well as the Unwanteds.

-Also just finished, SON OF NEPTUNE, Rick Riordan (a favourite author).
+Also just finished, SON OF NEPTUNE, Rick Riordan (a favorite author).
 Also just read something along the lines of Young Sherlock Holmes book, but probably not the most challenging.

-Other books he has enjoyed The Outsiders, True Grit.
+Other books he has enjoyed are The Outsiders, True Grit.

-His school English list includes Farenheit 451, so I’ve been thinking Chrysalids, 1984, Animal Farm might be good, assuming he likes this.
+His school English list includes Fahrenheit 451, so I’ve been thinking Chrysalids, 1984, Animal Farm might be good, assuming he likes this.
 What do you think?